Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+Cryptographic identity binding can be used to verify user identities.
+Behavioral biometrics (e.g., movement patterns and interaction styles) can be combined with the multi-factor and continuous authentication methods that can potentially help to identify impersonation attempts.

-Darkverse is a private, encrypted, decentralized virtual environment and is emerging as a major concern.
+\mypara{8.
+Darkverse and Untraceable Threats:} Darkverse is a private, encrypted, decentralized virtual environment and is emerging as a major concern.
 These environments can serve as havens for criminal activity, uncontrolled trade, and radicalization outside the jurisdiction of law enforcement or moderation.
-Research challenges include: \begin{itemize} \item Identifying indicators of misuse in encrypted, pseudonymous environments. \item Developing surveillance-resistant yet accountable architectures. \item Balancing privacy with legal obligations and societal safety. \end{itemize}

-Cybersecurity, encryption, and policy must all work together in this extremely delicate area to address legitimate concerns without violating rights.
+Research challenges include: \textit{Identifying indicators of misuse in encrypted, pseudonymous environments; Developing surveillance-resistant yet accountable architectures}; and \textit{Balancing privacy with legal obligations and societal safety}.
+Cybersecurity, encryption, and policy must work together in this delicate area to address legitimate concerns without violating rights.